 9.4.2.46 FTE

-The PGTK subelement contains the PGTK, used to anonymize fields that are common for all STAs of the EDP epoch.
+The PGTK subelement contains the PGTK, used to anonymize fields that are common for all STAs assigned to an EDP group (#462).
 The PGTK subelement format is shown in Figure 9-442d (PGTK subelement format).